 How To Hide Programs Installed In Windows 10?

-Some Windows users do not want anyone to know what programs they are using; Especially if the system is shared with other users.
-This article will introduce three useful solutions that you can use to hide your installed desktop applications from other system users.
+Some Windows users do not want anyone to know what programs they are using, especially if the system is shared with other users.
+His article will introduce three valuable solutions for hiding your installed desktop applications from other system users.

 Why should we hide programs in Windows 10?